dieggoluis/travelling-thief-problem/README.md

 [3] Approximate Approaches to the Traveling Thief Problem.
 Hayden Faulkner, Sergey Polyakovskiy, Tom Schultz, Markus Wagner.
 GECCO 2015: 385-392

 [4] CEC Competition at IEEE WCCI 2014: Optimization of problems with multiple interdependent components [(www)](http://cs.adelaide.edu.au/~optlog/CEC2014Comp/)

-Linux users can use the file makefile (src/makefile) to compile \*.java files that belong to the project using the following command

-		make

-Also we can remove \*.class files using the following command

-		make clean

-To run an instance, in the folder src/ttp we do the following

-		java ttp.Heuristics.TTPInstance ttp/Instances/<folder_instance>/<name_instance>

-If you want to modify the TSP heuristic or the parameters of the heuristics it's necessary to modify the TSPHeuristic.java and TTPHeuristic.java, respectively